Harley-Davidson Museum: The Engine Room

 The museum's second floor galleries begin with the Engine Room.
 A Knucklehead engine is displayed disassembled into several pieces.
 The Engine Room also features several interactive touch screen elements that show how Harley motors, including Panhead and Shovelhead motors work.

 Clubs and Competition

 The Clubs and Competition gallery includes displays and information about Harley-Davidson's racing history.
 The gallery includes a section of a replica wooden board track, suspended in the air at a 45-degree incline.
-The wooden track features vintage video footage of actual board track races, and attached 1920s-era Harley-Davidson racing motorcycles; the bikes that raced on board tracks at 100 mph (160.9344 km/h).
+The wooden track features vintage video footage of actual board track races, and attached 1920s-era Harley-Davidson racing motorcycles; the bikes that raced on board tracks at 100 mph.
 Fatalities were common, which led to the banning of wooden board tracks for motorcycle racing.

 Tank Gallery

 The museum's upper floor exhibits also include the Gas Tank Gallery, formerly part of the Harley-Davidson 100th Anniversary Open Road Tour.
 The exhibit displays 100 of Harley-Davidson's most memorable tank graphics, spanning 70 years, selected by the company's styling department and reproduced on "Fat Bob" tanks.